 Over the next couple of days, we spoke with hundreds of devs and got some great feedback about our product.
 The ease of use was one of the most discussed points that surprised a lot of people.
 It’s pretty simple talking about it, especially on a well-practiced demo, but becomes more complex when a developer stops by, opens their laptop, and says “Ok, help me set this up”.
-It was stressful, I must confess, but fortunately a simple authentication with GitHub in the Codacy Cloud platform did the trick and he was on his way.
+It was stressful, I must confess, but fortunately a simple authentication with GitHub in the Codacy Cloud platform did the trick.
 In less than two minutes, an analysis was being performed in the developer source code.

 Sponsoring and showcasing at PyCon was amazing.
 Codacy’s booth had a very good number of visitors and a lot of people seemed pretty engaged on how to automate their code quality.
 People asked a lot of good questions and shared a their daily challenges with us, mainly about doing manual code reviews or even on using some automatic tools.
 This is great not only from the perspective of getting new users of our product, but for taking feedback back to our development teams.

-The feedback we gathered, from everyone from hobbyists and students to CTOs, was really valuable and I got to the end of every day thinking that it was really a privilege to provide a product for this market.
+The feedback we gathered, from everyone from hobbyists and students to CTOs, was really valuable.
+It was really a privilege to provide a product for this market.
 And, at the end of the day, that’s why I love what I do and why I love Codacy.
 I can’t wait for the next show that I’ll be attending!